nathanielng/materials-nlp/README.md

 ## 1. Background

 This is a set of coding tools for scientific research.
-There are currently two parts - a parsing and natural language processing engine
+There will be two parts - (1) a parsing and natural language processing engine, and (2) a bot linking to Twitter feeds and Discord.

 ### 1.1 Parsing & Natural Language Processing Engine and API Client